-However, you can validate and change the configuration.
-You can do this by using System Manager.
+You can validate and change the configuration using System Manager.

 Use the following procedure to add a new MGC to a Device Adapter solution.
-MGCs that are migrated by using ProVision from a CS 1000 solution do not require this configuration.
+MGCs that are migrated using ProVision from a CS 1000 solution do not require this configuration.

-- 1. Log on to System Manager by using the appropriate administrative credentials. - Navigate to Services > Inventory.
+- 1. Log on to System Manager using the appropriate administrative credentials.

+- Navigate to Services > Inventory.

-- 3. Click Manage Elements. - 4.
-On the Manage Elements tab, click New. - 5.
+- 3. Click Manage Elements.

+- 4. On the Manage Elements tab, click New. - 5.
 On the New Elements page, on the General tab, in the Type field, click Device Adapter Media Gateway. - 6.
 On the Add Device Adapter Media Gateway page, on the General tab, specify the configuration information for the MGC or MG-XPEC.